Lidia-LP/Lidia-LP.github.io/_pages/about.md

 ---
 layout: page
-title: About
+title: "About me"
 permalink: /about
 comments: true
 ---
-# About me

-> “*italic*When somebody tells me I can’t do something, that’s when I do it!*italic*”
+> “*When somebody tells me I can’t do something, that’s when I do it!*”
 > – Gertrude Ederle

 This is the quote I try to live by.
 I am determined and love exploring and learning new things.